 February 5, 2020 — For many retirees, getting to where you want to go in a golf cart is just about heaven.
 For those living in one of the best golf cart communities, they can forget the car; a golf cart (or low speed vehicle) is all they need to get there and enjoy the surroundings in the open air.
 Most active adult communities allow you to keep a golf cart and drive on community roads to golf, pickleball, or the clubhouse.
 But the real bonus comes with places where you can get to destinations outside of the community like the supermarket, doctor’s office, and movie theatre.
 In this article we’ll review some of the best communities and towns in America for golf carts.

 Peachtree City, Georgia is a huge planned community about 25 miles south of Atlanta, Georgia.
 Although it is famous for its golf cart oriented transportation system, it is not a 55+ community – it is for people of all ages – the median age is 37.5.
 You probably can’t walk to too many places nor take public transportation, but you sure can get about anywhere in your golf cart.
 There are special roads throughout that let you get to shopping, amenities, or different developments.
 Cresswind Peachtree City is an example of the type of active community within this city.

 February 2, 2020 — For Europeans and residents of the British Commonwealth, the answer to that question might be yes, it is a great choice for an expatriate retirement.
 The area around Cape Town at the southern end of the Continent is particularly appealing.
 This article, based on our recent trip to the country, will explore what it might be like to retire in South Africa, list some possible retirement towns, and provide the pros and cons of retiring here.
-Our visit was brief, so the impressions we formed on our own and from our guides are not comprehensive.
+Our visit was brief and with the viewpoint of an affluent tourist, so our impressions are not comprehensive.
 We welcome those with more experience to chime in in the Comments section.